stegra05/investment-projection/documentation/md/functional_requirements.md

 * **M-5: Future Change Planning:** Users must be able to define and schedule future changes to their portfolio (e.g., contributions, withdrawals, reallocations) over a specified timeline.
 * **M-6: Projection Visualization:** The system must calculate and display a visual representation (e.g., a graph) of the projected future value of the portfolio based on initial state, expected returns, and planned future changes.
 * **M-7: User Registration & Login:** Users must be able to create an account and log in to save and access their portfolio data securely.
-* **M-8: Password Management:** The system must provide secure password management features (e.g., password reset).
-* **M-9: Simple Interface:** The user interface must be clean and logically structured, even for advanced features.
+* **M-8: Simple Interface:** The user interface must be clean and logically structured, even for advanced features.

 ## 3. Should-have Requirements